Skip to content

 Self-governance and support networks can help build connection to community (PM&C 2017).
 People can be disconnected from community through a lack of meaningful support networks, disintegration of the family, lack of recognised role models, and the persistent cycle of grief due to the many deaths in communities.
 These factors may contribute to occurrences of suicide (Silburn et al. 2014).

-Suicide and self-harm behaviours arise from a complex web of personal, social and historical factors (Dudgeon et al. 2017).
+Suicide and intentional self-harm behaviours arise from a complex web of personal, social and historical factors (Dudgeon et al. 2017).
 Experiencing the sorrow and loss of family and community members in short succession can mean being in a constant state of grief and mourning (Silburn et al. 2014).

 Suicidal behaviour can appear in clusters—this is a rapid increase in the number of suicides in a few months or years, or within a certain geographical area.
 Exposure to suicidal behaviour may be a factor contributing to increased suicides.